What is Google Drive File Stream?

-File Stream is powered by an application installed on the local computer, similar to the old Google Drive sync app.
-When signed into the app, File Stream maps to drive letter G: which can be found via the Start menu > “Computer” or by clicking on the File Stream icon (seen below) located in the system tray at the bottom right in Windows, or at the top right in Mac OS X.
+File Stream is powered by an application installed on the local computer.
+When signed into the app, File Stream maps to drive letter G: which can be found via the Start menu > “Computer” or by clicking on the File Stream icon located in the system tray at the bottom right in Windows, or at the top right in Mac OS X.

 Why move to File Stream?

-File Stream is a faster, more efficient way to manage files stored on the cloud.
+File Stream is a faster, more efficient way to manage files created on your computer, like MS Word, and stored on the cloud.
 Streaming files on demand as opposed to keeping multiple copies of files “synced” across devices decreases storage needs and potential for data loss!

 How do I access File Stream?